ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/BuildSRW.rst

    If you see the ``build.out`` file, but there is no ``ufs-srweather-app/exec`` directory, wait a few more minutes for the build to complete.

 There are a few additional steps needed to successfully run the SRW App that is built with CMake.
-The ``build_settings.yaml`` will need to be copied or symlinked from ``ufs-srweather-app/build`` to ``ufs-srweather-app/exec directory``, and the platform name needs to be added to the "Machine" variable in the ``build_settings.yaml`` file.
+The ``build_settings.yaml`` will need to be copied or symlinked from ``ufs-srweather-app/build`` to ``ufs-srweather-app/exec``, and the platform name needs to be added to the "Machine" variable in the ``build_settings.yaml`` file.

 .. _install-uw: